Soft Point Cutting Edge: SPCE Bullets Explained

-What you’re going to get when a SPCE hits a target is the front portion of the bullet to mushroom while keeping a nice section of shank intact.
+When a SPCE hits a target, the front portion of the bullet will mushroom, while keeping a nice section of shank intact.
 This pretty much guarantees a very controlled expansion every time.
-Sellier & Bellot is probably the most popular manufacturer of this bullet type right now and they use it in a variety of their ammunition lines.
+Sellier & Bellot is probably the most popular manufacturer of this bullet type right now, and they use it in a variety of their ammunition lines.

-Soft Point – The soft point of the SPCE will deform and expand, tumbling along the way usually.
-The “cutting edge” found here however actually eliminates some of that tumbling in favor of direct expansion.
+- Soft Point: The soft point of the SPCE will deform and expand, tumbling along the way.
+The “cutting edge” found here, however, actually eliminates some of that tumbling in favor of direct expansion.

-Cutting Edge – This can be called the “cut through edge” as well and it’s there to give a set penetration amount.
-This will vary depending on what you’re shooting and how large it is.
-Small, thin skinned animals will have the bullet in deep when expansion occurs after the cutting edge mushrooms outward.
-Larger animals will have a more shallow area where expansion happens and this is why this bullet type is for “cloven hoof” hunting.
-Some massive creatures like moose or bear may not give you the best result here unless you’re buying hand reloaded rounds with that specific use in mind.
+- Cutting Edge: This can be called the “cut through edge” as well, there to give a set penetration amount – which will vary depending on what you’re shooting and how large it is.
+Small, thin-skinned animals will have the bullet in deep when expansion occurs, after the cutting edge mushrooms outward.
+Larger animals will have a more shallow area where expansion happens, which is why this bullet type is for “cloven hoof” hunting.
+Some massive creatures like moose or bear may not give you the best result here, unless you’re buying hand-reloaded rounds with that specific use in mind.

-As mentioned a few times, this bullet and the ammo lines using it are meant for medium sized animal hunting mostly.
-People on various firearm and ammo forums have a huge range of experiences with them and consider them a middle-ground bullet that performs nicely but isn’t going to give you the same results as an ultra-premium ammo or bullet will.
-The bullet may not perform like a Hornady or Nosler bullet, but if you are hunting it is immeasurably better than a full metal jacket bullet.
+Shooters with a huge range of experience with this type of ammo consider it a middle-ground bullet that performs nicely, but it won't give you the same results as an ultra-premium ammo.
+The bullet may not perform like a Hornady or Nosler bullet, but if you are hunting, it is immeasurably better than a full metal jacket bullet.